 Those Who Want to Avoid Surgery

 While not all surgeries can be avoided, of course, physical therapy can be an excellent alternative in many cases.
 For example, back pain can have a dramatic negative effect on the quality of life.
 Physical therapy is often highly effective as a non-surgical option – it may even help heal the pain permanently by utilizing specialized equipment that stretches the muscles, reduces inflammation, and improves mobility.
+For more information on the differences and similarities, see physiotherapy vs. physical therapy.

 Anyone Hoping to Relieve Pain Without the Use of Addictive Drugs